Russia threatens tough response if U.S. backs rights bill

 The amendment is outdated, but U.S. lawmakers are reluctant to remove it without passing legislation to keep pressure on Moscow over their human rights concerns, which have deepened since Putin returned to the presidency in May.

+The U.S. House of Representatives was expected to vote on Friday on a package that would combine the PNTR bill with the Magnitsky legislation.

+“Today’s commentary is being made in order to show the American lawmakers that the movement should be in the exact opposite direction,” Lukashevich said.

-Lukashevich said Russian-U.S. relations were moving in a positive direction but added that it could “very easily evaporate, unfortunately.”
+He said Russian-U.S. relations were moving in a positive direction but added: “This positive could very easily evaporate, unfortunately.”

 Russian officials have indicated Moscow might respond in kind by barring entry to Americans deemed to have violated human rights.
 Other moves cannot be ruled out.

+Obama’s administration says it understands concerns over rights abuses but that the bill, being pushed by lawmakers, is redundant because Washington has already imposed visa restrictions on some Russians thought to have been involved in Magnitsky’s death.
+It has not disclosed their names.

-Additional reporting by Nastassia Astrasheuskaya in Moscow; Editing by Timothy Heritage, Keiron Henderson and Paul Simao
+Additional reporting by Nastassia Astrasheuskaya; editing by Timothy Heritage and Keiron Henderson